n00bsaiboth/n00bsaiboth.github.io/_posts/2024-06-25-couple-of-more-cryptocurrencies-and-or-tokens.md

 What I've noticed so far, that Telegram tokens are more or less like a wild west.
 New tokens are popping up like mushrooms on the autumn rain.
 So it gets easily confusing and the chance of getting scammed rises.
 So my advice to you is that check that the token has a community behind it, check the montly users, the more users, the better.
 Finally check that the token is verified by Telegram (blue badge after the bot or group name).
 Remember after all this, there is a still chance that you get scammed one way or the other.

+Also keep in mind that these Telegram tokens are usually NOT or TON, so the value or price is much more lower than Pi token.
+[TON value is around 5 USD](https://coinmarketcap.com/currencies/toncoin/) and [NOT value is around 0.007 USD](https://coinmarketcap.com/currencies/notcoin/).

 Like I told I haven't investigated the above tokens so far, but please let me know what you think about those.